 As the capital, Riyadh is considered as the most important real estate market in Saudi Arabia.
 Unfortunately, there has been an imbalance between the demand on the units for low- and middle-income market segments and their supply.

-The real estate market demand is expected to increase even more within the upcoming years.
+The real estate market demand is expected to continue surging up within the upcoming years.
 However, the supply is expected to catch up soon as well due to multiple reasons including increasing urban developments and the city expansions, and the housing programs supported by the Saudi Arabian Ministry of Housing.